Home - Summer at Roberts - Summer Classes

 • Registration is open to any current or graduated college students as well as high school students going into their junior or senior year who are at least 16 years old.
 Registration will be open through the start of summer classes or until all seats are filled.

-• Current Roberts students should register for summer classes using R-Serve.
+• Current Roberts students should register for summer classes using Self-Service.

 • Students who are enrolled in the summer course 5 business days prior to its start will be billed and no refunds will be processed.